 Now we prove $E(G^) \subseteq K$.
 It is clear that $E(G) \subseteq K$.
 Notice that the relation on V induced by K is transitive.
-Since G^ is the smallest graph with \sim{G^} transitive, $E(G^) \subseteq K$. \square
+Since G^ is the smallest graph containing G with \sim{G^} transitive, $E(G^) \subseteq K$. \Box

 Warshall's algorithm, which we now present, computes the transitive closure by observing that if (u, v) and (v, w) are edges in the transitive closure, then so are (u, w).
-Therefore the algorithm starts with the graph G (which is a subgraph of the transitive closure of G) and expands it to the transitive closure by looking for the pattern in Figure 12.
+Therefore the algorithm starts with the graph G (which is a subgraph of the transitive closure of G) and expands it to the transitive closure by looking for the pattern in Figure 16.
 When no such pattern can be found, we have reached the transitive closure.
 The algorithm is a bit more clever than this - it does not have to restart its search for the pattern after a new edge has been inserted.
+For convenience, we use names $1, 2, \ldots, |V|$ for the vertices of G.

-Algorithm 2.6.4 Warshall's Algorithm
+Algorithm 1.6.4 Warshall's Algorithm

-Input: The adjacency matrix M for graph G.

-Output: The adjacency matrix M' for the transitive closure G^ .
+Input: The adjacency matrix M for graph G. Output: The adjacency matrix M' for the transitive closure G^ .